How about Drayton Manor Park this half term?

 Drayton Manor

-On the whole we were really impressed with Drayton Manor, obviously we had been given free entry but when I looked into the price I was pleasantly surprised especially when you consider just how much there is to do there and we didn’t even manage to get to any of the rides of the older children and adults because we were too busy with the little ones.
-We will DEFINITELY be coming back here again and again, I highly recommend that you do too!
+Overall, we were impressed with Drayton Manor; obviously, we had been given free entry, but when I looked into the price, I was pleasantly surprised, especially when you consider just how much there is to do there.
+We didn’t even get to the rides of the older children and adults because we were too busy with the little ones.
+We will be coming back here repeatedly, and I highly recommend you do too!

 Leave a comment